From pumpkin carving to trick or treat, where do Halloween traditions come from?

 If your kids (or you) are super excited about Halloween weeks before the big day, use that energy to make some Halloween craft decorations.
 Decking out your house with spooky additions is a great way to spend some quality time with your loved ones and get into the Halloween spirit.

-Use this bat stencil, some black card (or white paper) and lots of markers and attach the bats upside down on some string.
-The sleeping bats will give a spooky silhouette to your windows for anyone walking by.
+- Bat silhouettes.
+Use this bat stencil, some black card (or white paper), and lots of markers, and attach the bats upside down on some string.
+The sleeping bats will give an eerie silhouette to your windows for anyone walking by.

+- All-seeing paper plate eyes.
 Turn white paper plates into oversized eyes by drawing a pupil and iris on them.
-Easy enough for young kids to master, hang them up around your front door to keep evil spirits away.
+Easy enough for young kids to master, hang them up around your front door to keep evil spirits away!

-Whatever your Halloween party plans, we hope you have a spookily good time!
-If you don’t have time to rustle up some home-made Halloween treats, then why not take a look at our scarily good Halloween chocolates?
-We’ve got skulls, bats, eyeballs and pumpkins that are devilishly creepy and totally natural.
-Grab yourself a bag before they’re all gone!
+Whatever your Halloween party plans, we hope you have a scarily good time.
+If you don’t have time to rustle up some homemade nibbles, then why not take a look at our Halloween treats?